6 of the Best 2019

 (Participants are encouraged to bring as least one case they would like to share).

-Feldspathic Ceramic fragment and lens-contact veneer on refractory die.
+Feldspathic Ceramic fragment and contact lens veneer on refractory die.

-Willi Geller said: “Ceramic fragments and lens-contact veneer are the quintessence of indirect dental restoration”.
+Willi Geller said: “Ceramic fragments and contact lens veneer are the quintessence of indirect dental restoration”.
 Let’s discover together why this is true, why today this prosthetic solution experiencing such incredible revival and why is so important to propose and be able to deliver this solution in 2020.

 - Step by step video tutorial on how to make a reliable alveolar model with refractory die.